 Decision criteria for inventory management in SAP Business One

 Continuous and non-continuous inventory management in SAP Business One provide different mechanisms for recording and valuing inventory changes.
-The choice between these methods and the associated accounting discipline thus have a direct impact on the accuracy of inventory valuation, the calculation of the Gross profit and the traceability of the entries.
-Careful consideration of the advantages and disadvantages of each method and, if necessary, consultation with a tax advisor are essential in order to be able to fully exploit the advantages of the respective inventory management.
+The choice between these methods and the associated accounting discipline thus have a direct impact on the accuracy of inventory valuation, the calculation of the Gross profit and the traceability of postings.
+Careful consideration of the advantages and disadvantages of each method and, if necessary, consultation with a tax advisor are essential in order to fully utilise the advantages of each inventory management method.